 Walla Walla Community College Resource & Referral (WWCC R&R)

 WWCC R& R provides parents with referrals to licensed child care providers as well as information on evaluating child care, understanding child development and other parenting issues.

 The Division of Child Care and Early Learning licenses and regulates child care homes and centers in the state of Washington.
 This website offer information and resources for children's first and most important teachers-parents-as well as others who care for and teach young children.

 Child Care Aware is a non-profit initiative committed to helping parents find the best information on locating quality child care and child care resources in their community.

 National Association for the Education of Young Children (NAEYC)

 NAEYC is dedicated to improving the well-being of all young children, with particular focus on the quality of educational and developmental services for all children from birth through age 8.
-The local chapter is the Blue Mountain Association for the Education of Young Children: http://www.bmaeyc.org and the Washington State organization is: www.waeyc.org.
+The local chapter is the Blue Mountain Association for the Education of Young Children and the Eastern Washington organization is: http://www.ewaeyc.org.